BIRD organisational structures

 The planned BIRD project activities are reflected in the BIRD work plan for 2023.BIRD work plan 2023

-The BIRD Expert Group (BIRD EG) is the operational body of the BIRD project and is responsible for fulfilling the objectives set by the BIRD SG.
+The BIRD Experts Group (BIRD EG) is the operational body of the BIRD project and is responsible for fulfilling the objectives set by the BIRD SG.
 The BIRD EG comprises representatives of the banking industry and the ESCB who have expertise in reporting requirements and data modelling.
 The BIRD EG has had around 130 members from participating parties.

 Members of the BIRD EG contribute to the subgroups and work streams, in accordance with the work plan established by the BIRD SG.
 Each subgroup and work stream has a clear mandate and contributes to expanding the content of the BIRD documentation and to improving its methodology.

 Subgroups are normally temporary in nature and focus on integrating a specific reporting framework (or part of it) into the BIRD documentation.
 Their activity is therefore business-driven; it involves examining the regulation and business logic behind regulatory reporting requirements and determining how this should be integrated into the BIRD, in line with the BIRD methodology.

 The Work Stream on Data Modelling (WS DM) and the Work Stream on Prototyping (WS P) - called Work Stream on Testing (WS T) prior to the BIRD relaunch in 2021 - act as operational and advice-giving bodies.
 They comprise representatives of the banking industry, the ESCB, and external companies.

 They cover broader and more technical aspects of the project, such as building and maintaining an efficient and redundancy-free data model and performing testing activities.
 They ensure the consistency and integrity of the BIRD components and process from both a technical and business perspective.
 They work in parallel on different but related topics and closely collaborate with subgroups to contribute to the progress of the activities.